daniellerch/stego-retweet/README.md

 ```

 ## Unhide a message

-To read a message you have to use the option "recv" and the name of the twitter account of the sender.
+To read a message you have to use the option "recv" and the name of the twitter account of the sender (without @).
 You need to provide the same password used to send the message.

 Example:
 ```bash